Ethical Issues in Healthcare:

 Enhancing data security and safeguarding patient rights requires the implementation of comprehensive strategies that align with both technological advancements and ethical standards within the healthcare sector.
 One viable approach is the adoption of dynamic patient consent models, which grant individuals greater control over their personal information and sensitive data contained in Electronic Health Records (EHR).

-Additionally, expanding the privacy protections offered under the Health Insurance Portability and Accountability Act (HIPAA) to echo state-level regulations—such as the California Consumer Privacy Act—can significantly enhance the privacy and confidentiality of patient data across the United States.
+Additionally, expanding the privacy protections offered under HIPAA to echo state-level regulations — such as the California Consumer Privacy Act — can significantly enhance the privacy and confidentiality of patient data across the United States.
 This alignment would foster consistency in data protection and set a uniform standard for patient rights.

 Overall, a multifaceted approach that incorporates these measures is necessary to effectively address the challenges of data security and patient rights within the healthcare domain.